sapphacs13/python_basics/test_prep_project/README.md

   * Buffer Time
 * Week 4 (May 23 - May 29)
   * Time for finishing touches and implemetation of stretch goals

+##Completed Goals
+* Week 1
+  * Luke
+    * Created source material next weeks part of Spencers program
+    * Wrote program to determine average of certain number
+    * Program that can split a number list in half (EXTREMELY IMPORTANT)
+  * Spencer
+    * Finished the first part of the project
+    * Completed a data calculation of tests
+    * Averages out test scores and supplies medians and class data

 ##Stretch Goals
 * Add input of feelings for the day